GetStream/vg/README.md

 # virtualgo
-Virtualgo (or `vg` for short) is a virtualenv like solution to the go package isolation problem with `dep` integration.
+Virtualgo (or `vg` for short) is a [`dep`](https://github.com/golang/dep) compatible solution to problems caused be managing dependencies in the `vendor` directory.
 If you have had any of the following problems this package will solve them for you:

+- When running `go test ./...` the tests in your vendor directory are executed.
-- You want to depend on a specific version of an executable dependency.
-You find out the `vendor` directory works only for libraries.
+- You want to depend on a specific version of an executable package.
+You find out that the `vendor` directory only works for libraries.
-- You work on two projects with a vendor directory and want to your local version of one of those into the other.
-Some of the packages in these vendor directories overlap and suddenly get a lot of import errors.
+- You work on two projects, A and B. Both of them contain a vendor directory.
+  You want to use project A from your `GOPATH` when compiling B. To do this you remove A from the vendor directory of B, so it will fallback to import A from `GOPATH`.
+Suddenly you get a lot of weird import errors.
-- You want to `vendor` plug-ins and run into the issues: https://github.com/akutz/gpd
+- You want to `vendor` plug-ins and run into issues: https://github.com/akutz/gpd

 ## Installation